 Writer in Residence and MFA Coordinator

-Liz Countryman's poems have appeared or are forthcoming in American Poetry Review, AGNI, The Offing, Boston Review, Columbia Poetry Review, Hayden's Ferry, Court Green, Washington Square, and other journals.
-She is the recipient of fellowships and scholarships from the Vermont Studio Center, the Bread Loaf Writers' Conference, and the MacDowell Colony.
-She is editor, with Samuel Amadon, of the poetry journal Oversound.
+Liz Countryman’s first book, A Forest Almost, was selected by Graham Foust as the winner of the 2016 Subito Press Poetry Prize and will be published by Subito Press at the University of Colorado in 2017.
+Her poems have appeared or are forthcoming in Poetry, American Poetry Review, AGNI, The Kenyon Review, The Volta, Boston Review, The Offing, and elsewhere.
+She is the recipient of scholarships and fellowships from the Vermont Studio Center, the Bread Loaf Writers Conference, The Virginia Center for the Creative Arts, and the MacDowell Colony and is coeditor of the poetry journal Oversound.

 Fred Dings' poetry has appeared in The New Republic, The New Yorker, Poetry, Paris Review, TriQuarterly, and elsewhere.
 He has published two books of poetry, Eulogy for a Private Man and After the Solstice, two chapbooks, and various articles and reviews.
 He currently has work appearing or forthcoming in The Winter's Tale: Evans Shakespeare Series, The Packinghouse Review, Spillway, and The Wallace Stevens Journal.
 He is a regular poetry reviewer for World Literature Today.